BredaUniversityResearch/MSPChallenge-Server/README.md

 - Any contribution to the project must be proposed through a Pull Request.
 - The branch you are creating the PR from, shall have the same name of the Jira issue you are working on.
 - All Pull Requests need to be reviewed by at least one member of the MSP development team before being merged.
 - All Pull Requests shall contain only 1 commit possibly.
-If you have more then consider squashing them.
+If you have more than consider squashing them.
 - Remember to put the Jira issue number in the commit message.
 - Set _.gitmessage_ as your commit message template by running the following command from git bash:
 ```sh